cleberjamaral/erh-example/README.md

 > Server is running on port 5000

-Browsing [http://localhost:5000/api/hello](http://localhost:5000/api/hello) should show a json object in which the content is `{"text":"Hello from api!"}`.
+Browsing [http://localhost:5000/api/hello](http://localhost:5000/api/hello) should show a json object in which the content is `{"text":"Hello from API!"}`.
 Notice that it is returned directly by the API.

 ### Creating the frontend
 So, let us create our frontend app.
 In this tutorial we are not going to make an appealing user interface; instead, we are focusing on making it very simple.